RubenKelevra/pacman.store/README.md

 ## Join the Cluster

 If you want to join and contribute bandwidth and disk space, feel free to do so.
-The repo-size is about 280 GB.
+The repo size is about 280 GB.
 Since the data is rotating quite quickly it's recommended to enable the Garbage Collector with `--enable-gc` for your IPFS-Daemon.

 The default storage size for IPFS needs to be altered in the config file.

-If you're running your cluster follower on a computer with a static ip or a static domain name: Feel free to add it to the list of ```peer_addresses``` in the JSON config files, found in [collab-cluster-config](./collab-cluster-config).
+If you're running your cluster follower on a computer with a static IP or a static domain name: Feel free to add it to the list of ```peer_addresses``` in the JSON config files, found in [collab-cluster-config](./collab-cluster-config).
 Then send a pull request.

-Details how to join the cluster are available on the [collab cluster](https://collab.ipfscluster.io/) website.
+Details on how to join the cluster are available on the [collab cluster](https://collab.ipfscluster.io/) website.

 *tl;dr:* You need a locally running IPFS node.
-Your IPFS *StorageMax* setting may needs to be adjusted.
+Your IPFS *StorageMax* setting may need to be adjusted.
 You need [ipfs-cluster-follow](https://aur.archlinux.org/packages/ipfs-cluster-bin/), then run:

 ```console
 ipfs-cluster-follow pkg.pacman.store run --init cluster.pkg.pacman.store